orbeon/orbeon-forms-doc/configuration/advanced/javascript-css-assets.md

 xxf:assets.baseline.excludes="/ops/javascript/scalajs/orbeon-xforms.js /ops/javascript/scalajs/orbeon-xforms-launcher.js"
 ```

+This property is deprecated.
+Use `oxf.xforms.assets.baseline.updates` instead.

+#### Updating assets

 [SINCE Orbeon Forms 2019.2]

-The `xxf:assets.baseline.updates` property can be used to exclude and add assets.
+The `oxf.xforms.assets.baseline.updates` property can be used to exclude and add assets.

 It doesn't make much sense to use this property in a properties file.
 Instead, it should be used via an attribute on `xf:model`.